The Straits Times: Stressful times a boost for wellness industry with more seeking relief from aches and pains

 Players have been quick to catch on.
 Two digital platforms – mobile massage app Theraply and beauty booking portal Tropika Club – sprang up in the last seven months to give consumers a more seamless experience when they want to get a wellness fix.

 In July, Natureland Care acquired the medical aesthetics chain The DRx Group, which offers a range of skin and body treatments.

 The marriage of both brands paves the way for a new realm of aesthetics and wellness.
 The Natureland Premium outlet at MBS will be the first to offer both DRx facials and Natureland massage treatments.

-A patron herself of DRx “since its early days”, Ms Wu says: “Since 2018, we were exploring the aesthetics business as a possible diversification that has synergy within our group.
+A patron herself of DRx “since its early days”, Ms. Wu says: “Since 2018, we were exploring the aesthetics business as a possible diversification that has a synergy within our group.

 “In every crisis, there will be some interesting opportunities in the market.
 Organic growth and expansion planning was possible for us because of our prudent management during the good times.”

 Mr. Frank Thong – CEO of The DRx Group – predicts that more in the industry will follow suit.

 Such mergers allow the entities involved to benefit from each other’s customer databases, as well as shared resources and joint-marketing exercises.

 “One can expect to see more massage spas offering beauty services.
 The DRx Group and Natureland naturally share many strategic and operational capabilities,” he says.